cujojs/when/docs/api.md

 # Debugging promises

+By default, when.js logs *potentially unhandled rejections* to `console.error`, with regular stack traces.

 ### A Note on Errors

 JavaScript allows `throw`ing and `catch`ing any value, not just the various builtin Error types (Error, TypeError, ReferenceError, etc).
 However, in most VMs, *only Error types* will produce a usable stack trace.
 If at all possible, you should always `throw` Error types, and likewise always reject promises with Error types.